Squibs/freeCodeCampOLD/Front End Development Certification/basic-algorithm-scripting/README.md

 ```
 (caesars-cipher.js)

 This was the last algorithm challenge.
 This one involved using charCodeAt and fromCharCode in order to solve.
-I created a variable to store the decipher, used a loop to itterate through the passed string and checked if the current characters charcode was greater than 78 (13th letter in alphabet) or not.
+I created a variable to store the decipher, used a loop to iterate through the passed string and checked if the current characters charcode was greater than 78 (13th letter in alphabet) or not.
 If it was greater than 78 I subtracted 13 from the characters charcode and added it to the decipher string.
 If it was less than 78 I added 13 to the charcode and did the same.
 If the charcode was above 90 or less than 65 I left the charcode alone and added it to the decipher string.